altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Martha took the last one~
 ~She was hesitant about riding the spider lift~
-~She used that to cover her hesitancy to speak to Rossin~ ~She wrote on the console to her left~
+~She used that to cover her hesitancy to speak to Rossin~ ~She wrote on the console to her right~
 `"Flanagan is dead."`
 'R::Well and truly, or is he going to come back?'
 ~Gerald was second to last to go up~